-This video above is the short preview for this blog post we have up on our youtube channel.
-Check out our Youtube channel for different related content that is not always up here on the blog!
+This video is a short overview for this blog post we have up on our Youtube.

 This post shared how to start a compost pile, the benefits of composting, and then I went over a few alternative easy composting methods such using compost bins and the indoor compost tumbler.